 While stress testing provides significant value to community financial institutions, it can also place a heavy burden on smaller institutions.
-Today’s technology, however, enables community financial institutions of all sizes to gain access to the tools and talents to implement stronger stress-testing processes.
+Today’s technology, however, enables community financial institutions of all sizes to gain access to the tools and talents to implement stronger processes.
 Lending and portfolio stress testing systems that provide risk identification, risk management, and risk mitigation help to drive financial institutions’ long-term viability, while also opening the door to growth opportunities.
-Dave Koch, Managing Director of Advisory Services at Abrigo, identifies the following key components of a stress testing system:
+Dave Koch, Managing Director of Advisory Services at Abrigo, identifies the following key components:

 - They are adaptable to the size and complexity of the institution.
 They allow institutions to stress the entire loan portfolio, concentrations, and specific borrower relationships to identify risk.